aysfl1/aysfl1/README.md

 ## 🚀 About Me

-I'm a **healthcare AI scientist** and **entrepreneur** with a unique background spanning precision medicine, business strategy, and advanced AI development.
+I'm a **healthcare AI scientist** with a unique background spanning precision medicine, business strategy, and advanced AI development.
 Currently developing AI-powered healthcare solutions that make quality medical care accessible to underserved communities worldwide.

 - 🎓 **MBA from Tuck School of Business** + **MPH from Geisel School of Medicine**
 - 🧬 **Former AI Scientist** at Molecular You (Precision Medicine Startup)